Edo period: Philosophy and religion

 Buddhism and Shinto were both still important in Tokugawa Japan.
 Buddhism, together with neo-Confucianism, provided standards of social behavior.
-Although Buddhism was not as politically powerful as it had been in the past, Buddhism continued to be espoused by the upper classes.
+Although Buddhism was not as politically powerful as it had been in the past, Buddhism continued in the upper classes.
 Proscriptions against Christianity benefited Buddhism in 1640 when the bakufu ordered everyone to register at a temple.
 The rigid separation of Tokugawa society into han, villages, wards, and households helped reaffirm local Shinto attachments.
 Shinto provided spiritual support to the political order and was an important tie between the individual and the community.
 Shinto also helped preserve a sense of national identity.

 Shinto eventually assumed an intellectual form as shaped by neo-Confucian rationalism and materialism.
 The kokugaku movement emerged from the interactions of these two belief systems.
 Kokugaku contributed to the emperor-centered nationalism of modern Japan and the revival of Shinto as a national creed in the 18th and 19th centuries.
 The Kojiki, Nihon Shoki, and Man'yōshū were all studied anew in the search for the Japanese spirit.
-Some purists in the kokugaku movement, such as Motoori Norinaga, even criticized the Confucian and Buddhist influences — in effect, foreign influences — for contaminating Japan's ancient ways.
+Some purists in the kokugaku movement, such as Motoori Norinaga, even criticized the Confucian and Buddhist influences – in effect, foreign influences – for contaminating Japan's ancient ways.
 According to them, Japan was the land of the kami and, as such, had a special destiny.